dgirotti/dgirotti/README.md

 - Evaluate tests to be automated by the automation team to optimize workflow and testing efficiency.

+- QA SignOff and GO/NO GO process for tested features.

 - Coaches and mentors other testers on a daily basis.

 - Managed Scrum processes, including sprint planning, retrospectives, and standups.